bapplistudio/jquery.xtarget/README.md

 * works with &lt;a&gt; and &lt;form&gt; elements which target is an element identifier selector, beggining with "#"

-* automatically use [jquery.build](https://github.com/bapplistudio/jquery.build) when plugin is loaded.
+* automatically uses [jquery.build](https://github.com/bapplistudio/jquery.build) when plugin is loaded.
 This enables jquery active content to be set after the ajax call.

-* automatically use [jquery.form](https://github.com/malsup/form) when plugin is loaded.
+* automatically uses [jquery.form](https://github.com/malsup/form) when plugin is loaded.
 This enables you to send files using ajax and create upload progress events.

 Other examples and codes :